Fair Labor Standards Act (FLSA) Overtime Rules and Domestic Employment

 ANALYSIS: Mary’s workweek is 55 hours and she is not entitled to the overtime differential because she is a live-in domestic.
 Her hourly rate is calculated by dividing the total weekly salary by the scheduled hours worked.
 Overtime for hours in excess of the 55 per week would be compensated at $9.09 per hour.

+Overtime rules and domestic employment needs to be addressed in the compensation agreement.
 Employers who state their domestic employee’s pay only in terms of a weekly salary run the risk of having a court interpret this as a standard salary for a 40-hour work week.
 Remember, domestic employment by definition is non-exempt employment.
 This means you cannot offer a salary that covers any number of work hours, but must pay overtime for hours worked above 40 in a week.
 By structuring the work agreement with wages paid at an hourly rate and by agreeing to a guaranteed weekly minimum, the family is protecting itself from possible wage disputes and meeting the nanny’s desire for a predictable weekly wage.

 Compliance is an easy 3-step process: